EJoeyIsCool/Circle-Game/README.md

-# Circle-Game
-This program was coded in PyGame.
-Use your mouse to avoid the circles hunting you down!

-Make sure to have PyGame installed before playing, otherwise the program will fail to run.
-Also, make sure to run the program such that the heart asset is in the same folder as the game file so that it displays properly.
+Make sure to have PyGame installed before playing, otherwise these programs will fail to run.
+Also, make sure to download the entire folders since some of the code uses assets.

+# Platformer
+Use the arrow keys to explore the levels and experience the movement and collision physics.
+Experiment with the level builder to create your own levels.

+# Circle Game
+Use your mouse to avoid the circles hunting you down.
+Try to get new high scores on one of the four gamemodes.